 Yes.
 Just about any urn can be used to scatter the ashes.
 Just open it up and pour out the remains.

 However, not all urns make it easy to scatter.
-Imagine, for example, hauling this lighthouse-shaped ceramic art urn out on a hike, then shaking it to pour out the ashes...
+For example, image hauling one of these wall plaque urns out on a hike, then shaking it to pour out the ashes...
 It's really not ideal.

 Unique memorials like that excepted, most urns are easy to open and with some thought and care you can easily use them to scatter the ashes.

 Still, many families prefer to choose a scattering urn because it just makes it a little easier.
 Sometimes, that's all you need.

 Which urns are easiest to use for scattering ashes?